pdsinterop/solid-link-metadata/README.md

 A Solid user can specify that a specific resource is trusted.
 In that case this resource may specify link metadata predicates for any other resource, whether these are subresources or not.

-How the user specifies this is out of scope for this specification.
+How the user specifies such trust is out of scope for this specification.

 ### Server implementation details

-If a server implements the link metadata instructions through the `.meta` file specification, then the server must follow the URL based trust system.
+If a server implements Auxiliary Resources of type "Description Resource" (colloquially known as `.meta` files), then the server must follow the URL based trust system.
 It must ignore any link metadata predicates that do not describe a subresource.

 It must also ignore link metadata predicates for the resource itself.
 For example, in `https://pod.example.org/` there is a resource named `foo`.
 If a user adds a `foo.meta` and in it adds a redirect predicate for the resource `https://pod.example.org/foo`, the server must ignore this.